lassepe/iLQGames.jl/README.md

 ## Example

-Here is a example of two players controlling a *single* 4D-unicycle.
+Here is an example of two players controlling a *single* 4D-unicycle.
 Player-1 controls the steering, Player-2 controls the acceleration.